The 3 Biggest Challenges To Starting A Nursing Career (And How To Get Past Them)

 Additional recommended reading9 Tips For Working As A Nurse While Pregnant

-Nursing career challenge 1: “I have a busy schedule.”
+Nursing Career Challenge #1: “I have a busy schedule.”

 Nurses lead busy lives, and their careers can often become a central part of them.
 When you’re researching how to become a nurse, you need to think about ways to balance it with the rest of your life.